 James: You talk about visual art and how you thought it was really referential.
 Is that something you’re trying to avoid or embrace in your music?

 Grimes: I think referencing things isn’t invalid at all.
 I think it’s sort of a weird idea that people have that art is created in a vacuum, but art was never created in a vacuum.
-That’s why when you look at trends in music over the last thousand years, they’ve been moving a lot faster, not because people are smarter, but because there’s more references that you can see.
+That’s why when you look at trends in music over the last thousand years, they’ve been moving a lot faster, not because people are smarter, but because there are more references that you can see.
 In the 1800s everyone just made classical music basically, because there weren’t a tonne of other instruments and it’s not like everyone was making really original music back then or anything.

 I feel that all music just references the ways of music before it; I’ve just never heard any music that kind of existed in a vacuum that did something totally different without referencing anything else.
 But I think being able to make interesting references requires a certain level of intelligence and I think a lot of the best music is hip hop and totally sample based music, because taking the best of the pool of music is obviously going to give you a better product at the end of the day.